About

 |

 Our COD Member Clubs sponsor many additional events each year.
-The COD Board of Directors and Officers roughly monthly.
-Proceeds from tournament registration and equipment rental fees are used to purchase and maintain electrical scoring equipment and a modest stock of rental fencing gear.
+The COD Board of Directors and Officers meet roughly monthly.
+Proceeds from COD sponsored tournament registration fees are used to purchase and maintain electrical scoring equipment.
 Officers and Directors are nominated informally throughout the year and a slate of candidates is finalized by the Nominating Committee.
-Elections are held at the final COD sponsored event of the year, which also serves as the Division's annual general meeting.
-2010-2011 officers are:
+Elections are held at the final COD sponsored event of the year (usually the Columbus Divisional Qualifiers), which also serves as the Division's annual general meeting.
+2018-2019 officers are:

 Columbus Ohio Division, USFA, Inc. is a not for profit corporation, and is the same as "Columbus Ohio Division" above.
 Articles of incorporation are kept by Mark Hedien and are available for public inspection.
 Wondering where